dropbox/dropbox-sdk-obj-c/README.md

 * access token uids are managed by the app that is integrating with the SDK for later lookup
 * call `setupWithAppKeyMultiUser`/`setupWithAppKeyMultiUserDesktop` (or `setupWithTeamAppKeyMultiUser`/`setupWithTeamAppKeyMultiUserDesktop`) in integrating app's app delegate
 * client manager determines whether an access token is stored with the`tokenUid` as a key -- if one exists, this token is chosen to use
-* if no token is found, call `authorizeFromController`/`authorizeFromControllerDesktop` to initiate the OAuth flow
+* if no token is found, client of the SDK should call `authorizeFromController`/`authorizeFromControllerDesktop` to initiate the OAuth flow
-* if auth flow is initiated, call `handleRedirectURL` (or `handleRedirectURLTeam`) in integrating app's app delegate to handle auth redirect back into the app and store the retrieved access token (using a `DBOAuthManager` instance)
+* if auth flow is initiated, call `handleRedirectURL` (or `handleRedirectURLTeam`) in integrating app's app delegate to handle auth redirect back into the app and store the retrieved access token
 * at this point, the app that is integrating with the SDK should persistently save the `tokenUid` from the `DBAccessToken` field of the `DBOAuthResult` object returned from the `handleRedirectURL` (or `handleRedirectURLTeam`) method
 * `tokenUid` can be reused either to authorize a new user mid-way through an app's lifecycle via `reauthorizeClient` (or `reauthorizeTeamClient`) or when the app initially launches via `setupWithAppKeyMultiUser`/`setupWithAppKeyMultiUserDesktop` (or `setupWithTeamAppKeyMultiUser`/`setupWithTeamAppKeyMultiUserDesktop`)
-* client manager instantiates a `DBTransportDefaultClient` (if not supplied by the user)
-* client manager instantiates a `DBUserClient` (or `DBTeamClient`) with the transport client as a field
+* `DBClientsManager` class sets up a `DBUserClient` (or `DBTeamClient`) with the particular network configuration as defined by the `DBTransportDefaultConfig` instance passed in (or a standard configuration, if no config instance was passed when the `setupWith...` method was called)

 The `DBUserClient` (or `DBTeamClient`) is then used to make all of the desired API calls.